Posts Tagged ‘Pet’

 Pets and Poision

 Rat and Mouse Poison Ingestion By Dana Dietrich, DVM Emergency Veterinarian, Internal Medicine Specialist Rat and mouse poison is not only poisonous to rodents but also to our family pets.
 There are several types of rat poison that can cause different types of clinical signs.
 The most commonly used rat poison causes bleeding.
 When you discover your pet has eaten the poison or even if you just suspect it, you should take them to a veterinarian immediately.
-If ...
+If possible, you should ...
 Full Story

 Why Can’t My Cat Breathe?

 By Crystal Connor, DVM Emergency Veterinarian Respiratory distress, also referred to as dyspnea (disp-ne´ah), can present in different ways when it comes to our feline friends.
 The underlying cause can be from various conditions related to either the upper or lower respiratory tract.
 In some situations, the dyspnea can even be secondary to heart disease or problems outside of the lungs.
-Clinical symptoms that may indicate your cat is having ...
+Clinical symptoms that may indicate your cat is having difficulty breathing ...
 Full Story

 Thanksgiving Day Foods That Can Kill Your Dog

 By Brandy Arnold Thanksgiving is a time of love and laughter, of family and friends, of being thankful, and of course, for stuffing ourselves silly with a smorgasbord of Turkey Day treats!
 That said, if your family and friends includes the four-legged variety, make sure the only foods they eat this Thanksgiving are healthy and safe.
 Lurking within that pumpkin pie is a deadly danger for your dog.
-Use our handy-dandy infographic as a reminder ...
+Use our handy-dandy infographic as a reminder for yourself and your ...
 Full Story